 Driveways and Sidewalks.
 All driveways and sidewalks must be surfaced with materials approved by the ACC and no change in such materials shall be made thereafter unless approved by the ACC.

 Lot Identification.
 Lot address numbers and name identification must be aesthetically compatible with the Subdivision.

+In the event changes, alterations, or additions are made without the prior approval of the ACC, the Board may: (a) require the Owner to remove all changes, alterations and additions and restore the Home Exterior or to its condition existing immediately prior to such change, alteration or addition, at the sole cost and expense of such Owner, or (b) ratify the actions taken subject to the Owner's compliance with any conditions that the Board may impose.

 Property Owners Association